 Financial assets are recognised when the Company becomes a party to the contractual provisions of the instrument.
-On initial recognition, a financial asset is recognised at fair value, in case of financial assets which are recognised at fair value through profit and loss (FVTPL), its transaction costs are recognised in the statement of profit and loss.
+On initial recognition, a financial asset is recognised at fair value, except for trade receivables which are initially measured at transaction price.
+In case of financial assets which are recognised at fair value through profit and loss (FVTPL), its transaction costs are recognised in the statement of profit and loss.
 In other cases, the transaction costs are attributed to the acquisition value of the financial asset.